pipegalera/pipegalera.github.io/content/_index.md

 template = "homepage.html"
 +++

-Economist by training.
+Economist by training, building stuff with code for work and fun.

-Coder for work and fun.
+Currently interested in on-premises systems, self-hosting, and data pipeline orchestration.

 ```ascii-art
         _________